 If you want to check your weight loss without measuring anything, step into an old pair of pants.
 If they fit or are loose, you are on the right track!

 Track Your Fitness

-Set some fitness goals for yourself, and track how much better you get at these tasks.
-This is the most enjoyable way to track weight loss and strength.
-Every four weeks I like to choose an exercise to work on for the month.
+In my opinion, this is the most enjoyable way to track weight loss and strength.
+Every four weeks, I like to choose an exercise to work on for the month.
 Last month I worked on my pulls ups, and now I am so much stronger.
 I can tell all of that hard work has transformed my upper body.
-I have had clients set goals to run a 5k or a 10k.
-Working towards that goal helped them focus on something besides the scale, which in turn helped them lose tons of weight!
+I have had clients set fitness goals to run a 5k or a 10k.
+Working towards that goal helped them focus on something besides the scale, which in turn helped them lose a ton of weight!
 Pick a goal or two and watch your body transform by how much stronger you get.

 Measure Other Numbers

 The scale is not the only way to measure your body.
 In fact, it is probably the worst way to track your progress.
 Track your body fat with calipers or an electronic body fat measuring device.
 It is also a good idea to measure the areas where you want to lose weight in.
 So take a tape measure to your hips, butt, stomach, chest, thighs, etc. Try to focus less on what the numbers are and more on whether or not they are going down.